 Made in America.
-All of Falcon 9's structures, engines, and ground systems were designed, manufactured, and tested in the United States by SpaceX.
+All of Falcon 9's structures, engines, separation systems, ground systems, and most avionics were designed, manufactured, and tested in the United States by SpaceX.

 21st-century rocket.
-As the first rocket completely developed in the 21st century, Falcon 9 was designed from the ground up for maximum reliability.
-An upgraded Falcon 9 with safety and reliability enhancements and greater lift capability flew for the first time in December 2013, lofting the SES-8 satellite to a geosynchronous transfer orbit, and will fly on this mission.
+As the first rocket completely developed in the 21st century, Falcon 9 was designed from the ground up for maximum reliability, achieving 100% of primary mission objectives on all flights to date.

 Designed for maximum reliability.
 Falcon 9 features a simple two-stage design to minimize the number of stage separations.
 (Historically, the main causes of launch failures have been stage separations and engine failures.)
-With nine engines on the first stage, it can safely complete its mission even in the event of an engine shutdown.
+With nine engines on the first stage, Falcon 9 is capable of safely completing its mission even in the event of an engine shutdown.